May Barani Thaw: Education

 May Barani Thaw graduated from Dagon University.

 Pageantry

 Miss Universe Myanmar 2015

 Thaw previously competed at the Miss International Myanmar 2014 pageant and placed as the 1st Runner-up.
-The winner of the contest was replaced by Thaw after the winner withdrew from Miss International 2014 pageant in Tokyo due to personal reasons.
-In 2015, Thaw was crowned Miss Myanmar 2015 on 3 October 2015 in Gandamar Grand Ballroom, 20 contestants competed for the crown and represented Myanmar at the Miss Universe 2015 pageant.
+The winner of the contest was replaced by Thaw after the winner withdrew from Miss International 2014 pageant in Tokyo for personal reasons.
+In 2015, Thaw was crowned Miss Universe Myanmar 2015 on 3 October 2015 in Gandamar Grand Ballroom, 20 contestants competed for the crown and represented Myanmar at the Miss Universe 2015 pageant.